alexbenko/watch_cam/README.md

 # About
 <p>
   Using OpenCv and Flask I am able to "live stream" a usb camera connected to my Raspberry Pi.
 Really just continuously grabs the current frame from the camera as an image and updates it on the front end.
-I am working on a way to save these images and convert them to a video when desired.
 There are also features to play audio through a speaker.
-Currently has two detection modes, face detection and motion detection.
 </p>

 </br>

 <p>It has an estimated detection range of around 70-100 feet.
 I am almost postive this is due to my low quality USB camera and once I get one that can record in 1080 the range will be a lot farther.</p>

+<p>There are 2 different versions of this as I developed this in my free time. </p>

+<p>Version 1.0 is the watch_cam folder.
+A little over complicated and it probably doesnt need a database.
+The camera is only on, when there is a client connected.
+Also only works with one client connected, every other client will just receive an error message.
+Currently has two detection modes, face detection and motion detection.</p>

+<p> Version 2.0 is in the threaded_watch_cam folder.
+Essentially, like the name implies, uses multiple threads.
+The main one is the flask server, which grabs the current frame global variable and continuoulsy updates the front end.
+The second thread is setting the globabl current frame variable from the camera, running the motion detection logic, setting a globabl boolean if it detects motion, and saves frames of detected motion to folders sorted by todays date .
+The final thread is a timer thread that is created every 7 seconds.
+This thread checks the global motion detected variable, and will upload all frames of detected motion for today to the google drive if the boolean is true.
+Since all the camera and motion detection logic is in its own thread, supports multiple connected clients.
+Probably wont work well with more than 3.</p>

 <ul>
   <h2>Info About My Pi</h2>